 Many view professional development as the key to our present and to our future.
 This development occurs when the fire service increases the training and education standards of fire suppression personnel.
 According to Clark (2001) " We must include reading and writing through-out our training, education and practice from entry level to top scholar/practitioner to achieve these standards and increase our professionalism" (p.
 10).

 There will come a day that will be the biggest of your life, when you rescue somebody.
-Hopefully, Volunteer State will have prepared you to successfully meet that challenge.
+Hopefully, Volunteer State Community College will have prepared you to successfully meet that challenge.